Erin Casey, DVM

 Biographical sketch

-A Virginia native, Dr. Erin Casey is proud to represent her state as the delegate to the American Veterinary Medical Association (AVMA) since 2017.
-She currently resides in Fredericksburg, Virginia, serving as the local professional services veterinarian with Boehringer Ingelheim Animal Health.
+A Virginia native, Dr. Erin Casey was proud to represent her state in the AVMA House of Delegates before joining the Board of Directors in 2023.
+She lives in Fredericksburg, Virginia, serving as the local professional services veterinarian with Boehringer Ingelheim Animal Health.

 Prior to joining industry, Dr. Casey served as a science and technology policy fellow with the American Association for the Advancement of Science at the U.S. State Department Biosecurity Engagement Program during the 2013 to 2015 Ebola outbreak in West Africa.
 She worked at the interface between biosecurity and policy as a liaison between the U.S. government and international colleagues, implementing outbreak control measures and coordinating disease prevention education.

 She completed two years in small animal general practice in northern Virginia following a one-year small animal medicine and surgery rotating internship at Friendship Hospital for Animals in Washington, D.C.
-Her professional endeavors prior to veterinary school included a master's degree from Eastern Illinois University with a focus on conservation genetics of salamanders, as well as ecotoxicology research on reptiles at the Savannah River Ecology Laboratory in Aiken, South Carolina.
+Prior to veterinary school.
+She earned a master's degree from Eastern Illinois University with a focus on conservation genetics of salamanders, and was involved in ecotoxicology research on reptiles at the Savannah River Ecology Laboratory in Aiken, South Carolina.